ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 Back to the topic, what should we do if we find snapshot test failed after changing a demo?

-1. First of all, we need to check the inconsistency of snapshot comparison to see if it is the expected change.
-If only the text is changed, and only the text is different from the snapshot comparison result, we just need to run the following command to update the snapshot:
+1. First, we need to check the snapshot diff to see whether it is the expected change.
+If there is only the text you modified in demo differs from the origin one, we just need to run the following command to update the snapshot:

    ```bash
    # Run the test command to update snapshot